FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 * Cutting tools
 * Markers

+(We do offer shared cutting board, cutting tools, and markers on the class cart during the lab, so do not worry if you don't have them!)

+## Deliverables \& Submission for Lab 4

-4. Finally, the deliverables for this lab are, writings, sketches, photos, and videos that show what your prototype:
+the deliverables for this lab are, writings, sketches, photos, and videos that show what your prototype:
 * "Looks like": shows how the device should look, feel, sit, weigh, etc.
-* "Works like": shows what the device can do
+* "Works like": shows what the device can do.
-* "Acts like": shows how a person would interact with the device
+* "Acts like": shows how a person would interact with the device.

-5. Submission
-* The readme.md page for this lab should be edited to include the work you have done.
+For submission, the readme.md page for this lab should be edited to include the work you have done:
-* Upload any materials that explain what you did, into your lab 4 repository, and link them in your lab 4 readme.
+* Upload any materials that explain what you did, into your lab 4 repository, and link them in your lab 4 readme.md.
-* Link your lab 4 readme in your main Interactive-Lab-Hub readme.md.
+* Link your lab 4 readme.md in your main Interactive-Lab-Hub readme.md.
 * Each group member should post their own copy of the work to their own repository, even if some of the work is the same for each person in the group.
 * Labs are due on Mondays, make sure to submit your lab 4 readme.md to Canvas.

 ## Lab Overview